awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

 Before you use this procedure to import a segment, you first have to create an Amazon S3 bucket and upload your file to that bucket\.
 You can organize the files for different segments into separate folders\.
 When Amazon Pinpoint imports the endpoints or user IDs for a segment, it includes the files within all folders and subfolders that belong to the Amazon S3 location you specify\.

-For an introduction to creating buckets and uploading objects, see the [Amazon Simple Storage Service Getting Started Guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/)\.
+For an introduction to creating buckets and uploading objects, see the [Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/)\.

 Amazon Pinpoint can import only one file format \(CSV or JSON\) per segment, so the Amazon S3 path that you specify should only contain files of a single type\.